r4victor/syncabook/README.md

 * [Menestrello](https://github.com/readbeyond/menestrello) (iOS, Android) – the best app to read & listen that was developed for this specific purpose.
 Unfortunately, no longer maintained and not even available on AppStore or Google Play.
 Still, .apk can be installed on Android.

-Please let me know if you know of other apps that support EPUB3 with Media Overlay.
+Please let me know if you know of other apps that support EPUB3 with Media Overlays.

 ## Notes